Documentation

 tcli push <app-dir> [--bucket <name>] [--region <r>] [--dry-run]

 push resolves the app's identity from <app-dir>/tabbify.lock — absent mints a fresh UUID v7 (version 1), present reuses the id and bumps to latest + 1 — then writes the bumped lock back so you never hand-write the UUID.
-It uploads every file except tabbify.lock, target/, and .git/ to s3://<bucket>/apps/<uuid>/v<N>/, then writes the apps/<uuid>/latest text marker (the canonical version).
-For a Docker app it builds the image first; for a WASM app it ships the entry component as-is.
+It uploads every file except tabbify.lock, target/, and .git/ to s3://<bucket>/apps/<uuid>/v<N>/, then writes the apps/<uuid>/latest text marker (the canonical version), building the OCI image first.

 tcli push examples/hello-tabbify